-Particularly in the digital age, photographers generally take many shots of the same scene, but then select their best "capture" to display.
-But this habit may well undermine the possibility of using repetition to connect with a viewer on a sub-conscious level.
+Photographers generally take many shots of the same scene, but then select their best "capture" to display.
+This habit may well undermine the possibility of using repetition to connect with a viewer on a sub-conscious level.
 In this series, "repetitions" of various kinds are presented--some of these are almost exact copies, while others include images that are similar to one another in just slightly different ways.